xpepper/poker-hands-kata/README.md

 ### TODO

-* Use a Class instead of an Enum for the Rank

 * Add the information about the point as part of the Rank

 * GameResultFormatter should format the point message from the winner's highest card